-29. The applicants should ensure their applications meet the criteria set out below.
-The principles underlying the assessment of applications will be:
+- 37. The applicants should ensure their applications meet the criteria set out below.
+The principles underlying the assessment of applications will be: - All questions on the Application Form are answered; - The research area is relevant to the Newton-Mosharafa Fund priorities which are: - Sustainable water management - Energy - Sustainable food production - Affordable and inclusive healthcare - The research area is ODA eligible; (see Appendix 2 pages 14-16)

-- All questions on the Application Form are answered; - The research area is relevant to the Newton-Mosharafa Fund priorities which are: - Sustainable water management - Sustainable food production - Energy - Affordable and inclusive healthcare - Cultural heritage and archaeology - The research area is ODA eligible; (see Appendix 2) - The activities are planned to deliver the outcomes in the most effective way; - The mobility programme will contribute towards developing a long term sustainable partnership between UK and Egyptian universities.
+- The activities are planned to deliver the outcomes in the most effective way.
+If the applicant applies for a general mission and it is deemed by the reviewers that it could be completed more appropriately with a joint supervision placement, the application will be ruled ineligible.
+Yet, the scholar can apply again the following year as a joint supervision. - The mobility programme will contribute towards developing a long term sustainable partnership between UK and Egyptian universities.